 Developing work skills for people in custody

-Individuals in B.C.’s correctional centres participate in programs that offer opportunities to gain various types of employment skills and to perform meaningful work.
+Individuals in B.C.’s correctional centres participate in programs that offer opportunities to gain employment skills and perform meaningful work.

-The skills individuals learn – and the confidence they gain – can help with their transition back into the community, making a significant difference to their circumstances and community safety.
+The skills individuals learn and confidence they gain can help with their transition back into the community, making a significant difference to their circumstances and community safety.

 Providing a head start toward employment